-NEW YORK - An insurer brought up in a federal court in New York on May 17 the Second Circuit U.S. Court of Appeals' recent decision in the NFL "Deflategate" case, claiming that party-appointed arbitrators are not meant to be neutral but only disinterested (Certain Underwriting Members at Lloyd's, London Subscribing to Treaty No. 0272/04 v.
+NEW YORK - An insurer filed its opposition to a motion to intervene in a reinsurance arbitration dispute in a federal court in New York on Aug.
+23, arguing that granting the intervention would undermine the purpose of arbitrating instead of litigating the underlying claims (Certain Underwriting Members at Lloyd's, London Subscribing to Treaty No. 0272/04 v.
 Insurance Company of the Americas, No. 16-cv-00374, S.D.
 N.Y.).

 WASHINGTON, D.C. - Graduate and undergraduate teaching assistants working at private colleges and universities are covered by the National Labor Relations Act (NLRA), the National Labor Relations Board ruled 3-1 on Aug.
 23, reversing Brown University and International Union, United Automobile, Aerospace and Agricultural Implement Workers of America, UAW AFL-CIO (342 NLRB 483 ) (The Trustees of Columbia University in the City of New York and Graduate Workers of Columbia-GWC, UAW, No. 02-RC-143012, NLRB).